fallow health

 | Flag | Description |

-| :-------------------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
+| :-------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |

 | `--since <DURATION>` | Git history window for hotspot analysis (default: `6m`).
-Accepts durations (`6m`, `90d`, `1y`, `2w`) or ISO dates (`2025-06-01`). |
+Accepts durations (`6m`, `90d`, `1y`, `2w`) or ISO dates (`2025-06-01`).
+Ignored when `--churn-file` is set (the file is authoritative for the window). |

 | `--min-commits <N>` | Minimum number of commits for a file to be included in hotspot ranking (default: 3). |

-| `--ownership` | Attach ownership signals to each hotspot entry: bus factor (Avelino truck factor), contributor count, top contributor with stale-days, recent contributors (top-3), `suggested_reviewers`, declared CODEOWNERS owner, ownership drift, unowned-hotspot detection.
+| `--ownership` | Attach ownership signals to each hotspot entry: bus factor (Avelino truck factor), contributor count, top contributor with stale-days, recent contributors (top-3), `suggested_reviewers`, declared CODEOWNERS owner, `ownership_state`, ownership drift, and unowned-hotspot detection.
 Human output gains a project-level summary line above the hotspot list.
 Test paths get a `[test]` tag.
 Implies `--hotspots`.
 Uses git history; outside a git repository the hotspot/ownership section degrades to empty. |

-| `--ownership-emails <MODE>` | Privacy mode for author emails: `handle` (default, local-part only with GitHub noreply unwrap), `hash` (stable `xxh3:` pseudonym), or `raw` (full email).
+| `--ownership-emails <MODE>` | Privacy mode for author emails: `handle` (default, local-part only with GitHub noreply unwrap and deterministic same-handle disambiguation), `anonymized` (stable `xxh3:` pseudonym), legacy `hash` (same as `anonymized`), or `raw` (full email).
 Implies `--ownership`.
-Use `hash` in regulated environments where author identities are sensitive.
+Use `anonymized` in regulated environments where author identities are sensitive.
 Configure the default via `health.ownership.emailMode` in config. |

 ### Scoping